joshmaxsilverman/joshmaxsilverman.github.io/_posts/2020-06-26-knockoff-polygons.md

 date: 2020/06/29
 ---

->Suppose you have a pencil and absolutely nothing to do.
-What is the greatest number of hexagons you can draw using the same $6$ points?
+>Suppose you have a pencil, a hexagon, and absolutely nothing to do.
+What is the greatest number of knockoff hexagons you can draw using the same $6$ points as the original hexagons?
 What about septagons?
 What about octagons?
 What about ...

 <!--more-->